tnev/writing-testable-swift/WritingTestableSwift/Part_2_Interfaces/Interfaces.md

 # Part 2: Interfaces
 Welcome back to Writing Testable Swift!
-In the first part of this series we covered dependency injection, a crucial part of testable code and a great principle for any codebase - even if you’re not writing tests.
+In the [first part](https://itnext.io/writing-testable-swift-part-1-dependency-injection-f7a9e3955369) of this series we covered dependency injection, a crucial part of testable code and a great principle for any codebase - even if you’re not writing tests.
 Today, let’s talk about how we can continue coding confidently with **interfaces**.

 ## Interfaces
 If you’re like me, the first place your mind goes when you hear “interface” is objective-c and header files.
 Don’t worry!
 We’re not going to be creating any header files today.
+Let’s continue with our example from last time and make some more robots!

-In case you weren’t with us for part 1 of this series, we work at a fictional robot factory where we make make robots.
-Today, our boss power-walks into the office and straight to our desk, “We’ve got some clients that need a robot.
-This robot is going to need arms and legs.”
+Today, our boss power-walks into the office and straight to our desk, “We’ve got some clients that need a robot with arms and legs.”

 Easy, let’s use what we learned in the previous lesson and inject the parts this robot needs.